BlackDice/scent/readme.md

 To create action and add it to the list, simply call `trigger` method.

-	aMove.trigger entity, x, y, z
+	aMove.trigger x, y, z

-First argument is expected to be entity that is about to be influenced by this action.
-Any additional arguments are stored with the action and can be obtained later when processing action.
+Any number of arguments is supported and these are stored within the action.
+Additionally if the first argument is actual entity, this will be taken out of usual arguments and made available as `entity` property on action item.

 #### Processing actions